Machine Translation Post-editing Best Practices

 To help improve the results of PEMT, it is important to continuously evaluate the process and results using data and feedback.
 Consider post-editing to be an iterative process that can be improved with time and experience.

-A range of tools are available to help with post-editing analysis.
+A range of tools is available to help with post-editing analysis.
 For example, the Memsource Editor can help calculate post-editing effort, which shows how much work was required by linguists to finalize the translation.
 This information can be as granular as required.
 Knowing, for example, that certain segments require a disproportionate amount of post-editing can help future projects: perhaps the source text can be adjusted, or post-editors can be provided with useful reference documents.

 Besides gathering data, it is invaluable to proactively seek out feedback from all the key stakeholders.
 This can include the content creators, post-editors, clients, and project managers.
 Ask them about their experience with the project and identify what worked and what can be improved.